-INDEXED STRATEGY (or STRATEGY).
-A strategy that provides a return based, in part, on the net change in the level or price of an Index for a Term.
+INDEXED STRATEGY.
+A Crediting Strategy that provides a return based, in part, on the net change in the level or price of an Index for a Term.
 The Indexed Strategies that are currently available are set out in "Appendix A: Investment Options Available Under the Contract".

 INVESTMENT BASE.
 The base amount used to calculate the value of an Indexed Strategy.
 The Investment Base is the amount applied to an Indexed Strategy at the start of a current Term, adjusted proportionally for any withdrawal during the Term and any related Early Withdrawal Charge.
-The Investment Base is reduced daily by an amount equal to the Daily Charge.
+An Investment Base is not used to calculate the value of a Declared Rate Strategy.